OctopusDeploy/blog/blog/2021-09/octopus-release-2021-q3/index.md

 We've supported Kubernetes deployments for 3 years and added Runbooks in 2020.
 Fully-featured support for GCP in 2021.2 delivers the ultimate Kubernetes experience for engineers and operations professionals.

 - Centralize your Kubernetes clusters and resources in a single place so you can focus on your applications and customers
-- Adopt development best practices:
-   - Deploy to development, test, and production environments with automatic configuration updates (variable substitution)
 - Use built-in service accounts for simple and secure authentication
+- Streamline your deployments and runbooks with shared variables
 - Implement deployment patterns like blue/green, canary, and rolling deployments
-- Automate routine maintenance and respond more quickly to emergencies:
-   - Octopus runbooks and projects share the same variables and accounts to interact with your clusters
 - Use pre-approved kubectl scripts
+- Automate routine maintenance and respond more quickly to emergencies

 ### Get started with Kubernetes and Octopus or manage a complex setup